Bird symbolism: 10 common birds and their spiritual meaning

 - Parenting, care, and growth

 The robin is the ultimate symbol of nurturing young ones into adulthood.
 Robins are widely considered to be some of the best parents among all bird species.
-Seeing a robin is therefore associated with new growth in some cultures.
+Seeing a robin is, therefore, associated with new growth in some cultures.

 - Hinduism

-In Hinduism, the red colour on a robin's chest is said to symbolize a person's kundalini (a serpent-like force at the base of a human's spine).
+In Hinduism, the red color on a robin's chest is said to symbolize a person's kundalini (a serpent-like force at the base of a human's spine).
 When one experiences inner spiritual growth, their kundalini uncoils and moves upwards as the person's enlightenment and awareness increase.

 8. Cardinal bird

-The northern cardinal, commonly known as the cardinal, is a fairly large, long-tailed songbird with a short, very thick bill and a prominent crest.
+The northern cardinal, commonly known as the cardinal, is a fairly large, long-tailed songbird with a short, very thick bill, and a prominent crest.
 Cardinals often sit with a hunched-over posture and a tail pointed straight down.

 Cardinal bird symbolism